-Take Israel’s longest cable car 1940 meters to the top of this mount which is part of the Natfali Mountain range.
+1. Mount ManaraTake Israel’s longest cable car 1940 meters to the top of this mount which is part of the Naftali Mountain range.
 The mountain top is 750 meters above sea level.
-From the top you can see the Golan Heights, Galilee, Hermon Mountain, Hula Valley and Israel’s most beautiful farmlands.
-There are a range of fun activities at Mt.
+From the top, you can see the Golan Heights, Galilee, Hermon Mountain, Hula Valley, and Israel’s most beautiful farmlands.
+There is a range of fun activities at Mt.
 Manara including a mountain slide back to the bottom.

 This is the main campus tower of the University of Haifa on Mount Carmel.
-The observation deck is on the 27th floor of the 102 meter high tower and gives you sweeping views down the mountain side and across Haifa.
+The observation deck is on the 27th floor of the 102-meter high tower and gives you sweeping views down the mountainside and across Haifa.
 It was designed by Oscar Niemeyer and was the first building in Israel to use the curtain wall system.
 The observation deck is not always open to the general public so call the Hecht Museum ahead of time.

-Looking down the beautiful terraced garden passed the golden-domed Shrine of the Bab you can see the city below and the sea beyond that.
-On a clear day you can see up and down the coast.
+3. Yefe Nof Balcony, HaifaLooking down the beautiful terraced garden past the golden-domed Shrine of the Bab in Bahai Gardens you can see the city below and the sea beyond that.
+On a clear day, you can see up and down the coast.

-The ultimate observation deck in Tel-Aviv (and perhaps the most famous in the country) is on the top floor of the Azrieli Center Circular Tower, Tel-Aviv’s tallest building.
-The tower is one of a complex of three towers, a circular, square and triangular tower.
+4. Azrieli Center ,Tel-AvivThe ultimate observation deck in Tel-Aviv (and perhaps the most famous in the country) is on the top floor of the Azrieli Center Circular Tower, Tel-Aviv’s tallest building.
+The tower is one of a complex of three towers, a circular, square, and triangular tower.
 The observation deck is completely enclosed and gives you a 360° view of the city below.

-Rehavam Ze’evi Observation Point, Mount of Olives, Jerusalem
+5. Rehavam Ze’evi Observation Point, Jerusalem

-This promenade on the edge of the Mount of Olives looks down over an ancient cemetery.
+This promenade on the edge of the Mount of Olives looks down over an ancient Jewish cemetery.
 You can look out across the hills of Jerusalem and across the Old City walls to the Dome of the Rock.

-On a visit to the marine park where there are aquariums, 3D films and many marine related attractions you can also enjoy a view across the Eilat coastline.
-A distinctive white tower is located at the end of a walkway which juts out into the Red Sea.
+7. Underwater Observation Tower, EilatOn a visit to the marine park where there are aquariums, 3D films, and many marine-related attractions you can also enjoy a view across the Eilat coastline.
+A distinctive white tower is located at the end of a walkway that juts out into the Red Sea.
 You can walk up a spiral staircase to the windy top of the tower and look out across Eilat.
 You can also descend beneath sea level and visit the underwater observation deck!